 2. Forget being snobby about second hand shops – it is well worth looking around the ones in your area.
 You will soon work out where the better clothes are and can sometimes pick up new or nearly new items for a fraction of the normal price.

-3. Factory outlet shops can house many terrific bargains though do watch out for standard priced clothes being placed in among the genuine sale goods.
+3. Factory outlet shops can house many terrific bargains.
 High St. store New Look offer extremely competitive prices on clothing and their sale prices are hard to beat.

 Then there’s Everything5Pounds, which is exactly what it says.
 They sell unsold stock from top High st. brands, all detagged, and all £5.
 The first time we browsed this site we kept seeing expensive looking shoes and thinking, ‘Oh those are lovely, I wonder how much?
 Oh yes, £5!’
 They sometimes have a £2.50 sale on too.